Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Here’s a video I shot during my temple stay at Beomeosa:

-I’ve stayed in Buddhist monasteries several times before, such as my temple stay at Eko-in in Koyasan, Japan and at a temple on Lion’s Head Mountain in Taiwan with my kids.
+I’ve stayed in Buddhist monasteries several times before, such as my temple at Koyasan, Japan, and another at Foguangshan, the largest Buddhist monastery in Taiwan.
 However, my Busan temple stay experience was incomparable to the others in many ways.